Updated on March 2, 2023.

 And in June 2022, the Supreme Court ruled to overturn the constitutional right to abortion.

 The League of Women Voters, like millions of Americans, will not stand for this.
-Neither will our partners in the reproductive rights movement, many of whom are already planning actions to fight back.
+Neither will our partners in the reproductive rights movement.

 Reproductive Rights as Racial and Economic Rights